decaporg/decap-cms/website/content/docs/beta-features.md

 - `types`: a nested list of object widgets.
 All widgets must be of type `object`.
 Every object widget may define different set of fields.
 - `typeKey`: the name of the field that will be added to every item in list representing the name of the object widget that item belongs to.
 Ignored if `types` is not defined.
 Default is `type`.
+- `summary`: allows customization of a collapsed list item object in a similar way to a [collection summary](/docs/configuration-options/?#summary)

 ### Example Configuration